AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 - US-based businesses only

-- B2C Retailers, CPG Manufacturers selling D2C, or distributors selling D2C or to small businesses
+- Business to Consumer (B2C) Retailers, Consumer Packaged Goods (CPG) Manufacturers selling directly to consumers (D2C), or distributors selling directly to consumers or small businesses

 - At least one physical store or warehouse